D.A.R.E. (Drug Abuse Resistance Education)

 The Abington Township Police Department recently established the Kids in Safety Seats (K.I.S.S.) program.
 The program is designed to ensure that child safety seats and seat belts are used correctly to prevent injury and save lives.
 The Police Department’s inspection and proper fitting of child safety seats is sponsored by Citizens and Police Together (C.A.P.T.).
 A $20 donation is requested for the service.

 For additional information on child safety seats contact the National Highway Traffic Safety Administration.
-To schedule an inspection and fitting, please email Community Service Supervisor Dave Rondinelli or call 267-536-1082.
+To schedule an inspection and fitting, click here or contact Community Service Supervisor Dave Rondinelli by e-mail or call 267-536-1082.
+Car seat safety inspections and fittings take place on Thursdays between 10 and 2PM by appointment.

 Safety Seat Recalls